 Carbs in Sake

 Rice has a reputation for being a high-carbohydrate side dish.
-But we know that fermentation usually has positive effects on food.
-Can it reduce the drink to a manageable carbohydrate content when combined with water in sake?
+However, we know that fermentation usually has positive effects on food.
+Can it reduce the carbs in sake relatively when combined with water?

-The nutritional information will tell us what amounts we can drink.
+The nutritional information will tell us how much sake we can drink on keto.

 How Many Carbohydrates per Fl Oz of Sake?